Blood Family of Harlech, Roebuck

 divorce wasn't granted and the legal separation was upheld.
 Lady Campbell was

-of George Bernard shaw who wrote;-
+a friend of George Bernard shaw who wrote;-

 'Imagine a lady with a lightning wit, a merciless sense of humour, a skill in journalism